 EWCO supports the establishment of new woodlands and is administered by the Forestry Commission (FC).
 It is funded by the Exchequer through the Nature for Climate Fund, to support projects that will help us achieve Net Zero by 2050, as well as helping nature recovery and delivering other objectives in the 25 Year Environment Plan.
 Landowners, land managers and public bodies can apply to the England Woodland Creation Offer (EWCO) for support to create new woodland, including through natural colonisation, on areas as small as one hectare.
-You could receive up to £13,000 per hectare to support your woodland creation scheme.
+You could receive up to £10,200 per hectare, plus up to a further £8,000 in Additional Contributions for public benefits, to support your woodland creation scheme.

 - Opening date:

 Get updates about this grantSign up for updates

 Department for Environment, Food & Rural Affairs - Forestry Commission - Nature for Climate Fund